Passing on the coaching torch…

 Kalynn is a Certified Leadership Coach and is in the process of accumulating coaching hours to earn an international accreditation.
 She has a 4-year Bachelor’s degree in Conflict Resolution Studies and brings over five years of training and volunteer experience as a Victim-Offender mediator.
 Kalynn has spent her entire career in various areas of the agri-food industry, from food security to association management to farm inspection, working with organizations such as Canadian Foodgrains Bank, St. Norbert Farmers Market and Keystone Agricultural Producers.
 She currently works with students enrolled in agricultural degree and diploma programs with the Faculty of Agricultural and Food Sciences at the University of Manitoba.

-Originally from Winnipeg, Kalynn now lives on a ten-acre property near Carman with her partner and their one-year-old daughter.
+Originally from Winnipeg, Kalynn now lives on a ten-acre property near Carman with her partner and their two children.
 They are currently navigating the challenging yet hopeful process of farm succession planning with his parents, who live and farm grain and cattle west of Arborg.

 Crisol Gonzalez is a Transformation Practitioner and wife of a Dairy Farmer in Chihuahua, Mexico.
 She strives to facilitate life-changing conversations that serve as inspiration to embrace the next steps for a farm family business.
 Her life experiences interacting with diverse cultures gives her the ability to understand and work with the challenges that diversity of age, culture, and language bring to any farm or ranch.